Vivienne Westwood, influential fashion maverick, dies at 81 - ExBulletin

 Westwood was born in the village of Glossop, Derbyshire on April 8, 1941.
 Her family moved to London in 1957 and she attended art school for one term.

 She met McLaren in the 1960s while working as a schoolteacher after separating from her first husband, Derek Westwood.
-She and McLarenopened a small shop in Chelsea in 1971,the end of the Swinging London era inaugurated by the Beatles and the Rolling Stones.
+She and McLaren opened a small boutique in Chelsea in 1971, the end of the Swinging London era ushered in by the Beatles and Rolling Stones.

 The store changed name and focus several times, operating as SEX Westwood and McLaren were fined in 1975 for indecent exposure there and Worlds End and Seditionaries.